The Pine of Formentor

 The Pine of Formentor (Lo Pi de Formentor, El pino de Formentor) is one of the most well-known and celebrated poems by Miquel Costa i Llobera.
-Technically, it is considered as the culmination of the Romantic poetry in the Catalan language.
+Technically, it is considered as the culmination of Romantic poetry in Catalan literature.

 History

-Miquel Costa i Llobera wrote the poem in Catalan language in 1875, during his first period of production.
+Miquel Costa i Llobera wrote the poem in Catalan language in 1875, during his first period of production, when he was only 21 years old.